-Outside of HoSQ, Katie volunteers as numerous substance abuse prevention organizations including Marin Youth Advisory Council, Being Adept, co-chair of RX Safe Marin and in her school’s Tobacco Use Prevention Education (TUPE).
-Additionally, she writes for the schools newspaper, previously working as the business manager, and currently as a senior staff writer taking this semester to explore the question ‘What is the meaning of justice and how is it defined by different communities?’.
-For fun, Katie is the captain of the varsity lacrosse team and does private coaching and tutoring.
+In high school, Katie volunteered at numerous substance abuse prevention organizations including Marin Youth Advisory Council, Being Adept, co-chair of RX Safe Marin and in her school’s Tobacco Use Prevention Education (TUPE) receiving a special honor from the Marin County Board of Supervisors for her work in community internships.
+Additionally, she wrote for the school’s newspaper, previously working as the business manager, and as a senior staff writer to explore the question, ‘What is the meaning of justice and how is it defined by different communities?’.
+For fun, Katie plays lacrosse and enjoys hanging out with friends.

 Parker is a senior at Marin Academy High School in San Rafael, California.
 She has been a part of Humans of San Quentin since the fall of 2021 when she wanted to do more in the field of criminal justice after participating in the restorative justice organization, Marin Youth Court (MYC).
 She noticed that the participants who come through MYC have already taken accountability for their actions, and were open to learning from their mistakes.
 She found working with kids in the justice system gratifying.
 Parker aspired to support a larger incarcerated community and correspond with those already incarcerated.
 She heard about Humans of San Quentin, emailed Diane and was immediately welcomed into the supportive and loving community of HoSQ.
 She aspires to learn more about the injustices in the system and support those who are wrongfully convicted.
 She and HoSQ were a natural fit.